Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

-is essentially a (continuous-discrete) stochastic filtering and smoothing problem~\cite{Jazwinski1970, Sarkka2019}.
-Although this posterior distribution is intractable, there exist a plethora of approximate schemes, such as Gaussian filters and smoothers~\cite{Kazufumi2000, SimoGFS2013}, and particle filters and smoothers~\cite{Chopin2020}.
-The distribution can be solved in both continuous-time and discrete-time.
-Furthermore, estimating the model parameters can be accomplished by optimising the marginal log-likelihood from the filtering posterior estimates.
+for the state-space model in~\eqref{equ:sde-chirp} is equivalent to solving a (continuous-discrete) stochastic filtering and smoothing problem~\cite{Sarkka2019} on that model.
+The density can be computed in both continuous-time and discrete-time, but the continuous-time solution requires solving the Kushner partial differential equation.
+Although this posterior distribution is intractable also in the discrete-time case, there exists a number of approximate schemes, such as Gaussian filters and smoothers~\cite{Sarkka2019}, and particle filters and smoothers~\cite{Chopin2020}.
+Furthermore, estimating the model parameters can be accomplished by optimising the marginal log-likelihood computed by the filters.

-At this stage, it is worth mentioning that this framework for estimating chirp IF is similar to that of~\cite{Snyder1968, Scala1995, Scala1996}, except that we formulate the problem from the GP point of view, and that our model is stochastic and continuous.
-More specifically, the model in~\cite{Snyder1968, Scala1995, Scala1996} is a special case of SDE~\eqref{equ:sde-chirp} when choosing $b=0$ and discretised using the LCD discretisation.
+At this stage, it is worth mentioning that this framework for estimating chirp IF is similar to that of~\cite{Scala1996}, except that our model is continuous in time, and that we formulate the model by using the GP tools that characterise a richer family of chirp signals and IFs.
+More specifically, the model in~\cite{Scala1996} is a special case of our SDE~\eqref{equ:sde-chirp} when choosing $b=0$ and when discretised using the LCD discretisation.

-For the sake of pedagogy and the error analysis in Section~\ref{sec:error-analysis}, we show a concrete solution to the posterior distribution~\eqref{equ:posterior-goal-2} using the generic Gaussian filters and smoothers (GFSs)~\cite{Kazufumi2000, Sarkka2013}.
-We choose GFSs for the demonstration because they generalise extended and sigma-points Kalman filters and smoothers which are commonly used in the signal processing community.
+For the sake of pedagogy and the error analysis in Section~\ref{sec:error-analysis}, we show a concrete solution to the posterior distribution~\eqref{equ:posterior-goal-2} using the generic Gaussian filters and smoothers (GFSs)~\cite{Sarkka2013}.
+We choose GFSs for the demonstration because they generalise the extended and sigma-points Kalman filters and smoothers which are widely used in the signal processing community.
 These are shown in the following algorithm.

-The negative log-likelihood in Equation~\eqref{equ:gfs-log-likelihood} depends on the parameters $\theta$ through filtering recursions which in turn, are also complicated functions of the parameters.
+The negative log-likelihood in~\eqref{equ:gfs-log-likelihood} depends on the parameters $\theta$ through the filtering recursions which in turn, are also complicated functions of the parameters.
 Deriving closed-form expressions for the gradients (or Hessian for that matter) as required for numerical optimisation is thus extremely challenging.
 Fortunately, however, it is also unnecessary because they can be computed efficiently using well-established techniques for automatic differentiation, as made available in a number of popular software libraries, such as JAX and TensorFlow.